fabionfsc/certbot-dns-hostgator/README.md

 cd certbot-dns-hostgator
 ```

-2. Create a configuration file named `hostgator.ini` in the same directory:
+2. Edit the configuration file named `hostgator.ini` in the same directory:

 ```ini
 [cpanel]